New Community Development Solutions: The Time is Now

 The 4P model is not merely theoretical.
 Across the country, smaller-scale examples demonstrate that when communities have a direct ownership stake, displacement pressures diminish, and people are empowered to shape their neighborhoods’ futures.

-What is needed now is the boldness to replicate and and even scale up these experiments, align new and existing funding streams, and institutionalize the approach.
+What is needed now is the boldness to replicate and even scale up these experiments, align new and existing funding streams, and institutionalize the approach.
 We will continue to share our efforts and seek feedback and partnerships.

 It is our understanding of this landscape plus what we are bringing to the table that will allow us to cut across the landscape and produce different outcomes.